-Teacher Education Candidates, University Supervisors, Cooperating Teachers, collaboratively to support the candidate in meeting the objectives of the field experience as defined in course specific syllabi.
+Teacher Education Candidates, University Supervisors, Cooperating Teachers, Principals and the Joe and Pauline Kent Center for Student Success (Kent Center) will work collaboratively to support the candidate in meeting the objectives of the field experience as defined in course specific syllabi.
 Specific roles and responsibilities for each person are clarified below for student teaching and internship placements.